- About the Person-Specific Select Menus Report

 Italicized and Underlined Items

-- An underlined item indicates a substitute item from the main menu, either a specific substitute, a fallback substitute, or an item from the also available (AA) menu with the house fallback setting (if the Also Available Menu Item check box is selected in the settings).
+- An underlined item indicates a substitute item from the main menu, either a specific substitute, a fallback substitute, or an item from an Also Available (AA) menu used as a house fallback.

-- An italicized item indicates it is an option, either a personal item or an item from the also available (AA) menu (if the Also Available Menu Item check box is selected in the settings).
+- An italicized item indicates it is an option, either a personal menu item or an item from an Also Available (AA) menu used as an addition to the standard menu (note that the Also Available Menu Item check box must be selected in the settings to display AA item options).

 Substitute Needed

-If the menu item selection logic results in an item that cannot be served for a person, then the text "Substitute needed" will appear underlined on the report (screenshot below).
+If an item on a resident/patient's personal menu cannot be served due to an allergen or the item being manually marked as DNS on the personal menu, then the text "Substitute needed" will appear underlined on the report (screenshot below).
 For solutions to remove or stop the "Substitute needed" text, see Resolving "Substitute Needed" on Personal Menu and Reports.

 Why is an Allergy "Unknown"?